jishk11/Tutorial-Bot-in-Discord-JS/Episode 7 - Welcome Role/README.md

 [Click here!](https://www.youtube.com/watch?v=8pbcFKzDgKY&list=PLApYoRlzhXgwc1nno3QzpUfUuS5xaid_K)

 #### Got Questions?
-Feel free to leave a comment on anyone of my YouTube video about your question/concern!
+Feel free to leave a comment on any one of my YouTube video about your question/concern!